nanzer/nanzer.github.io/content/_index.md

 - rss
 - json
 ---
-Mechatronics Engineering student with a flair for digital art and a passion for literature.\
+*Mechatronics Engineering student with a flair for digital art and a passion for literature.*
-*This website is served from a small PC in my basement.
-There may be unexpected downtime.*